dannguyen/journalism-syllabi/README.md

         <h5>Python for Data Journalists: Analyzing Money in Politics » 2017; June 12 - July 9 <br>
             <a href="http://journalismcourses.org/PDJ0517.html">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>You will learn just enough of the Python computer programming language to work with the pandas library, a popular open-source tool for analyzing data.
+        You will learn just enough of the Python computer programming language to work with the pandas library, a popular open-source tool for analyzing data.
 The course will teach you how to use pandas to read, filter, join, group, aggregate and rank structured data.

-You will also learn how to record, rem...</em></p>
+You will also learn how to record, remi
+        </small></p>

         <p>Instructors: Ben Welsh</p>
     </td>
     <td>
-        Knight Center for Journalism in the Americas
+        <small>Knight Center for Journalism in the Americas</small>
     </td>
   </tr>